 Most SNAP guidelines apply to all households.
-However, the program also includes special eligibility rules for disabled individuals, regardless of their age.
+However, the program also includes special eligibility rules for people with disabilities, regardless of age.

 This means it’s possible to qualify for and receive SNAP benefits while you also collect Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI) payments.

-How does SNAP define a person that's disabled?
+How does SNAP define a person with a disability?

-Under SNAP rules, you are considered disabled if you meet any one of the following criteria:
+Under SNAP rules, you are considered to have a disability if you meet any one of the following criteria:

-- You receive federal disability or blindness payments under the Social Security Act, including Supplemental Security Income (SSI) or Social Security disability or blindness payments; or
+- You receive federal disability or blindness payments under the Social Security Act, including Supplemental Security Income (SSI) or Social Security disability or blindness payments.

-- You receive state disability or blindness payments based on SSI rules; or
+- You receive state disability or blindness payments based on SSI rules.

-- You receive a disability retirement benefit from a governmental agency because of a permanent disability; or
+- You receive a disability retirement benefit from a governmental agency because of a permanent disability.

-- You receive an annuity under the Railroad Retirement Act and are eligible for Medicare or are considered disabled under SSI; or
+- You receive an annuity under the Railroad Retirement Act and are eligible for Medicare or are considered disabled under SSI.

-- You are a veteran who is totally disabled, permanently homebound, or in need of regular aid and attendance; or
+- You are a veteran who has a total disability, is permanently homebound, or needs regular aid and attendance.

-- You are the surviving spouse or child of a veteran who is receiving VA benefits and is considered permanently disabled.
+- You are the surviving spouse or child of a veteran who is receiving VA benefits and is considered to have a permanent disability.

-What are the SNAP income limits for disabled individuals in 2023?
+What are the SNAP income limits for people with disabilities in 2024?

-If you’re disabled and want to apply for SNAP, your household generally must meet the following two conditions:
+If you have a disability and want to apply for SNAP, your household generally must meet the following two conditions: